SilkRose/Pony/stories/cardboard-casket/cardboard-casket.md

 I lay in the box, drawing stale air with a raspy, shallow breath.
 The box's cardboard bottom provides little comfort for my sore side.
 Regrets tick through my mind with each beat of my heart as the blackness surrounds me.

 I shouldn't have eaten those cupcakes.
+Spike said they were good, but he eats rocks!
+I shouldn't have listened to him.
 I shouldn't have agreed to play hide and seek with Sweetie Belle.
 I shouldn't have closed the lid.
 I shouldn't have stayed in here after I felt sick.
 I shouldn't have done many things.

 I try to slow my stuttered breathing as the air in the box becomes suffocating.
 A piece of dust gets caught in my throat, sending me into another involuntary coughing fit.
 Each cough brings up an unknown substance from the depths of my stomach.